Dynamic Kernel Graph Sparsifiers: Introduction

-\item Dynamic $n$-body simulation.
-In physics and astronomy, an N-body simulation \cite{t08} is a simulation of a dynamical system of particles, usually under the influence of physical forces, such as gravity.
+Another motivation, arising in statistical physics and astronomy, is the N-body simulation problem \cite{t08}.
+The problem asks to efficiently simulate a dynamical system of particles, usually under the influence of physical forces, such as gravity.
 Let $P \subset \R^d$ denote a set of points.
-Then for every $i \in [d]$, we let $G_i$ be a graph on the points in $P$.
-Let $C_g$ denote the gravitational constant and $m_x$ denote the mass of point $x \in P$, then for any two points $u, v \in P$, the non-negative weight/kernel function of the edge $(u, v)$ is defined as $\mathsf{K}_i(u, v) := ( \frac{ C_g \cdot m_u \cdot m_v }{ \| u - v \|_2^2 } ) \cdot ( \frac{ |v_i- u_i| }{ \| u - v \|_2} )$ .
-In order to find the force between the points, we write the weighted adjacency matrix of $G_i$ as $A_i$.
-Then in static setting, it is easy to get the force by computing $A_i{\bf 1}$.
-In the dynamic setting, since those $n$-bodies are slowly moving over the time, we prefer to dynamically maintaining it instead of re-computing it from scratch every time.
+In our terminology, this setup corresponds to maintaining, for each $i \in [d]$, a graph $G_i$ on the points in $P$, and letting $C_g$ denote the gravitational constant, and $m_x$ denote the mass of point $x \in P$.
+Hence, for any two points $u, v \in P$, the non-negative weight/kernel function of the edge $(u, v)$ is defined as $\mathsf{K}_i(u, v) := ( \frac{ C_g \cdot m_u \cdot m_v }{ \| u - v \|_2^2 } ) \cdot ( \frac{ |v_i- u_i| }{ \| u - v \|_2} )$ Denoting the weighted adjacency matrix of $G_i$ by $A_i$, computing the force between the points in the static setting corresponds to $A_i{\bf 1}$.
+Once again, this approach \cite{t08} fails to extend to the dynamic setting in which the $n$-bodies are slowly moving over time, since re-computing $\k()$ would take $\Omega(n)$ time.

-\item Dynamic semi-supervised learning.
-In \emph{semi-supervised learning} tasks, we have a prior knowledge of the value of a function on a subset.
-The task is to extend the function to the rest part of the set such that the weighted sum of difference. .
-Formally, we are given a function $f : P \rightarrow \R$ together with its value on some subset $X \subset P$.
-Then we aim to extend the function $f$ to the whole set $P$, which can minimize $\sum_{u,v \in P, u\neq v} \k(u,v) (f(u) - f(v))^2 $ \cite{z05survey}.
-In static setting, solving a Laplacian system on the geometric graph on $P$ leads to the solution of the function $f$.
-In the dynamic setting, the points are changing over the time, thus, we want to maintain the solution of Laplacian system solve. \end{itemize}
+Finally, we mention an application to \emph{semi-supervised learning} tasks, where the goal is to extend a partial function, whose values are known only on a subset of the training data, to the entire domain, such that the weighted sum of differences over the set is minimized \cite{z05survey}\footnote{Formally, we are given a function $f : P \rightarrow \R$ together with its value on some subset $X \subset P$.
+Then we aim to extend the function $f$ to the whole set $P$, which can minimize $\sum_{u,v \in P, u\neq v} \k(u,v) (f(u) - f(v))^2 $}.
+In the static setting of geometric kernels, this least-squares minimizer can be found by solving a (Laplacian) linear system on $P$.
+Extending this approach to the dynamic setting requires dynamic spectral sparsifiers. \\

-Many major techniques for these problems use tools in spectral graph theory on a special class of dense graphs called \textit{geometric graphs}.
-For a function $\k : \R^d \times \R^d \rightarrow \R$ and a set of points $P \subset \R^d$, the $\k$-graph on $P$ is a complete graph on vertex set $P$, where the weight of edge $(u, v)$ is $\k(u, v)$ for $u,v \in P$.
-For the aforementioned applications, it is natural to adopt tools from the {\it dynamic} geometric graph problems.
-Dynamic spectral sparsification, dynamic matrix-vector multiplication, and dynamic Laplacian system solving in geometric graphs are the tools we can utilize for the problems above.